Cardiac Rehabilitation

 2. Kidney function

-Hydration and kidneys cardiac lauren
+Hydration and Kidneys cardiac lauren

 Your kidneys rely on water to filter waste and excess substances from the blood, which are then excreted as urine.
 Adequate water intake supports kidney function and helps prevent kidney stones.